tubalmartin/script.js/README.md

 ```

 **$script( paths, name [, readyCallback ] )**

+*Arguments*
-paths: A string or an array of strings containing the path to the script.
+- paths: A string or an array of strings containing the path to the script.
-name: A string containing a unique name to indentify the script or bundle in `$script.ready()`.
+- name: A string containing a unique name to indentify the script or bundle in `$script.ready()`.
-readyCallback: A function to execute when the specified scripts are loaded.
+- readyCallback: A function to execute when the specified scripts are loaded.

 ``` js
 var s  = "http://example.com/myscript.js",